National Centre for Women Development

 The National Centre for Women Development (NCWD) is a Nigerian state-owned enterprise based in Abuja.
 It was established in 1997.

 History

 The NWCD was commissioned on 17 October 1997, and modelled on the United Nations International Research and Training Institute for the Advancement of Women (INSTRAW).
 It works in collaboration with Nigeria's Federal Ministry of Women Affairs and Social Development.
 Between 1997 and 2003 the NCWD published a magazine, Images of the Nigerian Woman.

+The NCWD has had some leaders; in 2003, Esther Ahudiyu Mangzha was appointed Director General.
 In 2013 President Goodluck Jonathan appointed Onyeka Onwenu as Executive Director/Chief Executive Officer of the NCWD.
 Onwenu served for two and a half years, claiming to have raised morale under difficult conditions in which she faced some ethnic opposition.
 In February 2016 President Muhammadu Buhari removed Onwenu, appointing Abdulmalik Dauda to succeed her as Acting Director General.
 Onwenu criticised Dauda for reversing some staffing changes.
 Dauda died in April 2016.
 In 2017 Mary Ekpere-Eta was appointed Director General of NCWD.
+In 2021 Asabe Vilita Bashir was appointed Director General of the NCWD and is the current Director General.